johnnycopes/lunch-and-learn-storybook/README.md

 #### What?

-The purpose of this lesson is get you introduce you to [Storybook](https://storybook.js.org/), show you why it's useful, and provide a sandbox app where you can write your first stories for a component!
+The purpose of this lesson is to introduce you to [Storybook](https://storybook.js.org/), show you why it's useful, and provide a sandbox app where you can write your first stories for a component!
 We're going to cover:

 - What is Storybook and what can it do?
 - Demo of [Globetrotter app](https://globetrotter.surge.sh/) and corresponding [Storybook app](https://globetrotter-components.surge.sh/)
-- Cool!
-How do we plan to use this at Insiten?
+- How do we plan to use this at Insiten?
 - Writing your first stories for a component
 - Implementing the Actions addon to log component emissions
 - Implementing the Knobs addon to dynamically adjust component properties